rocky-linux/wiki.rockylinux.org/docs/team/release_engineering/guidelines/rocky_logos_guidelines.md

 ### Guidelines
 Main backgrounds should follow these guidelines:

 * **General Theme**: Each Rocky release has a codename.
 As such, that is the general theme.
+Examples:
     * Rocky 8: `Green Obsidian`
     * Rocky 9: `Blue Onyx` - This should be generally a blue theme/color scheme
 * **Resolutions**